Top 7 ICU Nurse Interview Questions to Ask

 - How would you support a patient or family member who just received bad news?

-5. Describe a time when you had to solve a problem with very little guidance.
+5. Describe a time when you had to solve a problem, whether it involved a patient or another care provider, with very little guidance.

 This question measures a nurse’s ability to use critical thinking at the bedside.
 Nurses face many decisions throughout the shift, and their clinical experiences help inform quick decisions.
 By asking problem-solving ICU nurse interview questions, you can get a better sense of their decision-making processes and how they arrive at solutions.